glizanecz/super-chat/README.md

-All of this project is AI generated, I wanted to test my knowledge of making a chat, but I actually wanna work on my game.
-I want to see how ChatGPT would make it though, anyway, you've been warned.
+Previous versions of this weren't my code, I am now going to write all of it (html, css, and js)